 Archis A. Parasharami, a litigation partner in Mayer Brown’s Washington DC office, is a co-chair of the firm’s Consumer Litigation & Class Actions practice, recently named by Law360

 as one of the top five class action groups of the year.
 He also is a member of the firm’s Supreme Court & Appellate practice.

 Archis routinely defends businesses in class action litigation in federal and state courts around the country.
 He brings substantial experience to all aspects of complex litigation and class actions, with a particular focus on strategy issues, multidistrict litigation, and critical motions seeking the dismissal of class actions or opposing class certification.
 He also has helped businesses achieve settlements on highly favorable terms in significant class actions.

-Archis is the Washington, DC office’s hiring partner and a member of the firm’s Committee on Diversity and Inclusion.
+Archis is a member of the firm’s Committee on Diversity and Inclusion.
 He joined Mayer Brown in 2003 after clerking for Judge Leonard I. Garth of the United States Court of Appeals for the Third Circuit.